TOAST-DOCS/RDS-FOR-MARIADB/zh/console-guide.md

 ## Separating user permission

-* Project members can be granted separate permissions either as RDS for MySQL ADMIN / RDS for MySQL MEMBER.
+* Project members can be granted separate permissions either as RDS for MariaDB ADMIN / RDS for MariaDB MEMBER.
-* RDS for MySQL ADMIN permission holders can use all available features as before.
+* RDS for MariaDB ADMIN permission holders can use all available features as before.
-* RDS for MySQL MEMBER permission holders can use read-only feature.
+* RDS for MariaDB MEMBER permission holders can use read-only feature.
     * Cannot use any features aimed at instances or create, modify, or delete any instance.
     * Can use alarm-related features on the Notification tab.